 What if you and your loved one are living the opposite of happily ever after?
-Do your marital issues leave you feeling less than loved and loving in your partnership?
-Are your disagreements creating tensions and distance between you instead of leading to mutually satisfying solutions?
+Do your marital issues create tensions and distance between you instead of leading to mutually satisfying solutions?

 While couples counseling encompasses a wide range of philosophies and techniques, three levels of interventions stand out for me as critical for successful outcomes.